behzadhaki/GrooveTransformer/documentation/Chapter 0_PyEnvAndCluster/README.md

 conda info --envs
 ```

-> **Warning:** Open your `.bashrc` file and add make sure no conda commands are being executed when you open a new terminal.
+> **Warning** Open your `.bashrc` file and add make sure no conda commands are being executed when you open a new terminal.
 > If you have any conda commands in your `.bashrc` file (should be at the very bottom), remove them.
 > You can use `vim .bashrc`, then press `i` to enter insert mode,
 > then use the arrow keys to navigate to the bottom of the file.
 Once done, press `esc` to exit insert mode,